This Golden Turmeric Milk latte recipe is a soothing, delicious beverage full of ingredients that will leave you feeling

 - Heat 8 oz. milk in a saucepan over medium heat until it begins to steam.
 Stir in 1 teaspoon of the spice mixture and continue heating, stirring frequently, for 2 minutes.

-- Pour turmeric milk through a strainer into a cup or mug.
+Pour turmeric milk through a strainer into a cup or mug.
 (Optional, to remove any large specks of spice.)

-- Store remaining spice mixture in airtight container away from heat and light.
+- Store remaining spice mixture in an airtight container away from heat and light.